Rejoiceindia/Rejoice-Org/README.md

 - **React**: A popular JavaScript library for building user interfaces.
 - **Vite**: A fast build tool and development server for modern web projects.
 - **TypeScript**: A statically typed superset of JavaScript that enhances code quality and tooling support.
+- **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
+- **Framer Motion**: A production-ready motion library for React that makes animations easy.

 ## Setup & Installation